thuytien134/phase5-project/README.md

 * Ruby version:
 ruby-2.7.4
 * System dependencies:
-i have install `bcrypt` gem in order to use Rails's `has_secure_password` to store and authenticate user login credentials securely
+i installed `bcrypt` Ruby gem in order to use Rails's `has_secure_password` to store and authenticate user login credentials securely.
+Passwords are hashed and salted.

 * Deployment instructions:
-I have deployed on heroku, you can visit  here: [Thuy shop](https://thuy-shop-app.herokuapp.com/)
+I deployed the app Heroku, you can visit  here: [Thuy shop](https://thuy-shop-app.herokuapp.com/)